Affordable Housing Options for Low-Income Older Adults

 Older adults who meet specific thresholds may enroll in Section 202 Supportive Housing for the Elderly Program.

-- There are also income requirements, which vary depending on location.
+• This program also has income requirements, which vary depending on location.
 Seniors must meet HUD’s income limits criteria.
 Generally, it is less than 50 percent or less of the area’s median family income.

 The program has several benefits for those who qualify: